lloydkevin/hugo-wd/content/post/2019-12-16-converting-to-static.md

 So here goes.

 ## Blog Changes
 Before I got started I needed to prep my WordPress blog.
 I had to disable the [Jetpack](https://jetpack.com/) plugin I was using.
 This is because I was using the image optimization there.
-What this did was pull local content from Jetpack's CDN, which was a great feature for Wordpress.
+What this did was pull local content from Jetpack's CDN, which was a great feature for WordPress.
 The problem is, when I did the WordPress export, it still had those URLs linked to Jetpack instead of locally.

 As a general rule, it might be a good idea to disable any plugins that modify content:
 - Caching